Saturday, March 30, 2024

 Those power ports, and all the others, are on the rear.
 The ports are protected by a sliding cover which also acts as a laptop stand when the cover is open, another nice design touch.
 Unfortunately, none of these ports is fully standard.
 The 5-pin DIN at the far left is the phone connector for the internal modem option, here the later 1200 baud card (early models with the internal modem option were limited to 300bps), which terminates in a regular RJ-11 phone jack that DG also included a T-coupler for.
 Next to it is the RS-232 port, a seemingly regular DB-25 except if pins 13 and 25 are grounded to make it an RS-422 interface instead (so your connector must not touch those pins).
 In a like fashion, the printer port next to it is not a parallel port: it's a serial port too, just without the modem lines, intended for DG's battery-powered thermal printer.
 This printer expects data at 9600bps 8N1 and is basically a teletype without the "type."
 The two plugs next to it are a barrel jack for the battery charging circuit and a two-pin power port for the system's main power, both 6.4V at either 2A or 3A.

 Below that is the expansion port, but I don't have anything that connects to it.
 While I know the external 5.25" drive exists (model 2233), I've never seen the 2235 expansion chassis, though I have seen a smaller 2234 "dock expander" that also connects here.
 This expander is thumbscrewed onto the back over the rear ports using the two standoffs near the bottom.
-Although it replicates the printer and power ports, it blocks the RS-232 and modem ports in lieu of a 37-pin floppy disk connector and two external monitor ports (DE-9 and BNC, presumably CGA and composite).
-Since the whole concept with the DG-1 was portable communications, this particular option didn't seem especially well thought-out.
+It replicates the printer and power ports and adds a 37-pin floppy disk connector and two external monitor ports (DE-9 and BNC, presumably CGA and composite), but by attaching at the bottom requires the rear cover to always be open, impairing its portability.

 On the underside of the unit are the labels.
 These upgraded units have a hastily pasted-on model sticker over the original model designation which varied based on the factory options.
 This machine has, near as I can tell, the maximum available internal configuration: 512K of RAM (128K base and three additional 128K RAM cards), a second floppy disk drive and an internal 1200bps modem.
 I always found the handwritten serial number on this machine's lower label to be interesting.
 On modem-equipped machines an additional FCC sticker was supposed to be in the lower right well of the embossed plastic label, but this unit doesn't have one for some reason.